Do I need regular health policy if I have a critical illness cover?

-Do I need regular health policy if I have a critical illness cover?1 min read .
-Updated: 12 Jan 2023, 09:47 PM IST
+Do I need regular health policy if I have a critical illness cover?2 min read .
+10:04 PM IST

 A critical illness plan is not a substitute for a regular health plan.
 It is only a supplementary plan.